Best infrastructure Mapping Tools for Network Topology.

 Key benefits of Domotz:

-- Only $23 a month per network for monitoring and managing all devices
+- Flat monthly fee per month per network for monitoring and managing all devices

 - No fee per user or device